tuil-emt/pybinsim/README.rst

     /pyBinSimFile folder/file_new.wav

-Or a sound file list:
+This stops all other players and plays the sound file on a new player called ``config_soundfile``.
+If you want to play a sound file list:

 ::